mitsuhiko/lucumr/2020/5/24/my-standard-desktop.rst

 status of the desk in my shell prompt which will alert me gently if I have been sitting actively for more than 30 minutes.
 This timer resets either when I take a break for 2 minutes or when I move the desk to standing.
+`This is what it looks like <https://twitter.com/mitsuhiko/status/1264548621606965248>`__ when the desk is moving up and down controlled by the shell.